"Jujuy te invita, vos venís? | Jujuy invites you, are you coming?"

 Language:

-Humahuaca is a city in the Jujuy Province of Argentina.
-The predominant language spoken is Spanish, as it is the official language of Argentina.
-However, a significant portion of the population also speaks Quechua, an indigenous language of the Andean region.
-This reflects the city's rich indigenous heritage and its location in the Quebrada de Humahuaca, a region known for its indigenous cultures.
+In Humahuaca, a city in Argentina, the most commonly spoken language is Spanish, as it is the official language of the country.
+However, a significant portion of the population also speaks Quechua, an indigenous language that has been preserved and is still used in daily life and traditional ceremonies.